Table of contents

 Hotels sales strategies are key in order to boost revenue independently of the season and increase the number of rooms booked.
 Defining the plan of action and the right path for your hotel will depend on a lot of factors such as the type of guest you’re targeting, where your hotel is located, and seasonality, among other factors.

-A good hotel revenue management strategy will tend to increase rates during high season and lower room prices in the low season, but there’s a lot more to it.
+A good hotel rate management strategy will tend to increase rates during high season and lower room prices in the low season, but there’s a lot more to it.
 To make the task easier, you can rely on a PMS like Mews, which allows you to optimize profits by setting rates that maximize profits.

 By incorporating the right sales plan of action, you can help pave the path as a property manager towards profitability together with your everyday practices of building relationships with current, past and future customers.
 Special events, loyalty programs, partnerships, digital promotions and content marketing will help to grow your business but mixing these tactics together with the right sales strategies is without a doubt the recipe for success.
 Learn more about hotel marketing practices.